 The Roberta and Stephen R. Weiner Department of Surgery at Beth Israel Deaconess Medical Center

-The Department of Surgery at the Beth Israel Deaconess Medical Center is a community of 300 faculty and staff and nearly 100 surgical residents and clinical fellows in eight training programs.
+The Department of Surgery at the Beth Israel Deaconess Medical Center is a community of 300 faculty and staff and nearly 100 surgical residents and clinical fellows in our acclaimed training programs.

 Our training programs produce the country's future surgical leaders.
 Clinical excellence is the foundation upon which that leadership is built, and our residency and fellowship programs endeavor to provide both extensive technical and cognitive expertise in a variety of settings of graded supervision.
 All members of the housestaff hold academic appointments as Clinical Fellows in Surgery at Harvard Medical School.